Faraday Future unveils first production car amid turmoil

 While Faraday talks of disrupting the auto industry, the FF 91 appears to be out of reach of all but the wealthiest buyers.
 Faraday has yet to reveal a price, but with a 130-kilowatt battery, it is expected to cost more than $100,000.
 Last month, Reuters reported that the vehicle would cost up to $200,000.

 Customers who want to buy an FF 91 can reserve a vehicle on FF.com with a $5,000 deposit.
-The company will be producing 300 special edition vehicles of the FF 91 this March.
+The company will be offering 300 special edition vehicles of the FF 91 this March, but customers won't get them until 2018 at the earliest.

 Faraday Future has a history of flashy presentations.
 A year ago, it unveiled a prototype of an electric supercar with a 1,000 horsepower engine at CES 2016.